bucefal76/signal_generator_ad9833/README.md

 # Future developments

- - Work with power modes to avoid distortion at least in one channel mode.
- - Use hardware SPI for ESP32 instead of software emulation.
  - Vobulator feature for ESP32.
  - Vobulator feature for UNO.
+ - Single channel only support.
+ - Use hardware SPI for ESP32 instead of software emulation.
  - Potentiometer to normalize values of signals for different waveforms.
  - WiFi/Web based UI for ESP32.